Broad Based Fees

 The University Fee provides supplemental support for the academic mission of the

 University.
 Mandatory for all students.
-Non-refundable for course
+Prior to Fall 2016, this Fee was non-refundable for course

 withdrawals bearing an official drop/withdrawal date of the first day of